-Guidance -The Guidance referred to in Rule 4, issued by the Board under section 162 of the Act in relation to these Rules, published at the same time as these Rules, and updated from time to time.
+Guidance - The Guidance referred to in Rule 4, issued by the Board under section 162 of the Act in relation to these Rules, published at the same time as these Rules, and updated from time to time.

-Legal Services - The services provided by a person which consist of or include "legal activities" as defined by section 12 of the Act.
+Legal Services - The services provided by a person which consists of or includes "legal activity" as defined by section 12 of the Act.